Pupil and Sport Premiums

 The Daily Mile

-2019-20 is the third year that we have been doing ‘The Daily Mile’.
+2020-21 is the fourth year that we have been doing ‘The Daily Mile’.
 This has been a fantastic initiative to encourage children to take part in physical exercise and inspire them to make healthy life choices.
 ‘The Daily Mile’ involves walking, jogging or running around a marked out route every day in most weathers.
 The aim of ‘The Daily Mile’ is not only to improve the children’s fitness levels but also raise their self-esteem, increase their resilience and improve their concentration in the classroom.
 We have seen a change in attitude with the children displaying enthusiasm and excitement when they understand they are making their bodies stronger.